-Project Leads: Rachelle Niemela, Mary Morrier, Elyse Greenslade
+Project Leads: Rachelle Niemela, Mary Morrier, Jeannine Goyette, Elyse Greenslade

 Contact Info: